vikas101102/open-allure-ds/openallure/docs/source/index.rst

 Open Allure uses pyGame_ and BeautifulSoup_ and NLTK_ (Natural Language Toolkit).

+Windows systems use vidcap.py_ to help the pyGame camera module.

 Voice recognition depends on the operating system or other software.
 For Windows, dragonfly_ connects to the Windows Speech API.
 For Mac, dragonfly_ connects to `MacSpeech Dictate`_.
 For linux, we're still looking to connect a voice recognition backend -- please pitch in!